Welcome to The Bukit – Bali's clifftop peninsula that stretches from Uluwatu, Bingin and Padang Padang, to beautiful Balangan and beyond...

 If you haven’t dipped into a glittering infinity pool, did you even holiday in Bali?
 Luckily for us, Uluwatu is home to some of Bali’s very best infinity pools, from the glass-bottom cliff-hanger at Oneeighty cliff club, to the jaw-dropping and world-renowned infinity pool at Alila Villas Uluwatu that appears to defy gravity…

-16. Feast on a seafood beach BBQ
+16. Feast on a seafood BBQ on an Uluwatu beach

 With a rich and lively ocean all around, Bali is where it’s at for fresh-from-the-net seafood.
 Well, right here in Uluwatu you can watch local fishermen head out for the day’s catch, before bringing ocean delicacies back to shore to cook up on a BBQ.
 While nearby Jimbaran is most famous for its seafood sunsets, you can also settle in to a beach BBQ on Bingin Beach too, and the best bit is, this option comes without the crazy crowds.
 No need to book either – just head down before sunset and look out for the plastic tables and chairs being set up on the sand.